Ultimate Spider-Man (TV series): Critical reception

-The series received generally positive reviews from audiences and mixed reviews from critics.
+The series received mixed reviews.
 Brian Lowry of Variety criticized the series, suggesting that the source material was "strained through the juvenile, rapid-fire-joke filter of Family Guy", and called the show a "high-profile misfire" that didn't "bode well for Marvel's efforts to straddle the line of catering to kids without dumbing down venerable properties that plenty of adults know and love."

-IGN gave the show an 6/10.

 David Sims of The A.V.
 Club gave the pilot a "C" ranking, writing that the first episode "feels rather lame and perfunctory, with wackiness dialed up to 11 in an effort to distract from how fundamentally bland it is."
-Sim subsequently gave a "C+" to the episode "Doomed" and a "B+" to the episode "Back in Black."
+Sim subsequently gave a "C+" to the episode "Doomed" and a "B+" to the episode "Back in Black".
 Oliver Sava, also of The A.V.
 Club, gave the episode "Venom" a "B", stating that the title of the show should be changed to Synergy Spider-Man, because it goes beyond movie and Ultimate continuity to create an entry point for young viewers into the main line of Marvel titles.
 Sava subsequently gave the episode "Field Trip" an "A−".

 Emily Ashby of Common Sense Media gave the show a 4 out of 5 stars, noting the abundance of action and humor afforded by the series' premise, and opining that the lessons that Parker learns about growth and responsibility under the guidance of his mentor and friends would at least make lasting impressions on young viewers.